fraunhofer-iem/software-product-health-analyzer/README.md

 ## SPHA Library

 This project contains SPHA's core library.
 Its main purpose is to calculate a products health score based on a given `KpiHierarchy` and `RawValueKPIs`.
-Further, it provides the possibility to transform tool results into our internal `RawValueKPI` format.
+Further, SPHA provides the possibility to transform tool results into our internal `RawValueKPI` format.
 The transformation is handled by dedicated tool adapters.
 With the [SPHA CLI Tool](https://www.github.com/fraunhofer-iem/spha-cli) we have created an executable tool using this